 - C1.
 All championship rogaines shall be of 24 hours duration and shall start and finish at 12 noon or such other time as may be agreed that will give a similar duration of daylight both before and after the period of darkness.
 It is recommended that organizers provide optional bus or similar transport to the event site for participants who choose not to drive. - C2.
 The course shall be designed so that the winning team is likely to visit most but not all checkpoints. - C3.
-The organising team shall include one or more Course Vetters who are suitably experienced rogainers approved by the organising association.
+The organising team shall include one or more Course Vetters approved by the organising association.
+The Vetters must have a track record of championship rogaine course setting and/or vetting and must have competed in, or set/vet the course for, at least two championship rogaines in the previous five years.
 The Vetters shall ensure the fairness of the event and that the style, balance and length of the course are appropriate to the event.
 The Vetters shall also inspect the course looking for any unwanted problems that it could present to competitors, including the location and number of water drops, any inaccuracies in checkpoint placement or description, and potential safety hazards.
 The Vetters, operating independently of the person who set that checkpoint, shall check the location of each checkpoint.
 The Vetters shall check to ensure the map, the checkpoint description, the terrain accuracy and checkpoint locations are fair from all obvious attack points in all reasonably expected light conditions.
 In the event of an unresolved dispute, the Vetters shall refer the matter to the organizing association. - C4.
 Each competitor shall be provided with a copy of the event map.
 The map shall: - a.
 Be at a scale between 1:24,000 and 1:64,000. - b.
 Have a contour interval that is not more than 20 metres and is suitable for terrain legibility. - c.
 Be clearly readable under natural and artificial light. - d.
-Be pre-marked with grid or magnetic north lines, magnetic north, checkpoint locations and numbers, water drop locations and known out-of-bounds areas. - C5.
-Advance information for the event sent to each team shall state the map scale and shall give a brief description of the terrain.
-It shall also state the starting and finishing times, the time at which maps and checkpoint descriptions become available and the points penalty for finishing after the nominated finish time. - C6.
-A copy of the Rules for Participants (Part B) shall be included with the pre-event information sent to competitors.
-In addition, a copy of the Rules for Participants shall be on display at the administration area from the time that maps become available until the finish of the event. - C7.
-Each competitor shall be provided with a complete list of checkpoint descriptions.
-Descriptions shall follow the guidelines in the IRF "Organizing a Rogaine" manual.
-In particular, features explicitly shown on the map are prefixed by "the" and other features are prefixed by "a". - C8.
-Maps, checkpoint descriptions, any known map changes, and other essential information shall be available as written handouts at least two, and not more than four, hours before the start time.
-Every reasonable effort shall be made to ensure that any necessary last minute changes are communicated to all teams.
-Written copies of last minute changes must be on display to all participants. - C9.
-The identifying numbers allocated to checkpoints shall be allocated in ascending order of points value in order to facilitate route planning.
-It is preferred that the first digit of the checkpoint number reflects its points value. - C10.
-Markers used at checkpoints shall be: - a. three-dimensional with a minimum of three vertical faces, - b. a minimum 800 cm2 on each face, - c. of bright colours, preferably orange and white, so as to be clearly visible in the open in daylight from at least 50 metres. - C11.
-Each marker shall be placed in such a manner that competitors who successfully navigate to the correct position have little or no trouble finding the marker.
-Unless located on a specifically defined point feature or otherwise indicated on the checkpoint description sheet, the marker shall be generally visible from at least 25 metres in most directions in clear daylight and shall be between 0.5 and 2
+Be pre-marked with grid or magnetic north lines, magnetic north, checkpoint locations and numbers, water drop locations and known out-of-bounds areas. - e.
+Known prohibited routes shall be clearly marked as such.